Mumbai Metro 2A May Be Opened By May 2021

-If all goes as planned, the north-south connectivity in Mumbai will get a major boost as soon as the Mumbai Metro Line 2 gets operational.
-The construction work has already been started and is expected to be open for public use in next two years.
-This will be the longest line of Mumbai Metro and has received assistance from the Delhi Metro Rail Corporation (DMRC) which prepared the Detailed Project Report (DPR) for the project.
-As per recent media reports, the DMRC plans to open one part of this line (2A) for the public by 2020.
+If all goes as planned, north-south connectivity in Mumbai will get a major boost, as soon as the Mumbai Metro Line 2 becomes operational.
+The construction work has been completed ahead of schedule.
+The work on the last phase was expected to get over in November 2020 but due to the Coronavirus-induced lockdown, the Mumbai Metro Rail Corporation managed to finish the work in September.
+With this, there are chances that the testing on the route may start in January 2021 and operations could begin in May 2021.
+Earlier, the plan was to open one part of this line (2A) for the public by 2020.

 Here are some facts about the Mumbai Metro Line II: